Liover Peguero Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Cubs have the 17th-ranked team ERA among all MLB pitching staffs (4.25).

-- Cubs pitchers combine to surrender 142 home runs (1.1 per game), the eighth-fewest in the league.
+- The Cubs surrender the ninth-fewest home runs in baseball (143 total, 1.1 per game).

-- In his last time out on Monday, the right-hander threw 5 1/3 innings against the Detroit Tigers, allowing two earned runs while surrendering five hits.
+- In his last appearance on Monday against the Detroit Tigers, the righty went 5 1/3 innings, giving up two earned runs while surrendering five hits.

-- In 23 games this season, the 26-year-old has amassed a 3.12 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .228 to his opponents.
+- The 26-year-old has put up an ERA of 3.12, with 6.6 strikeouts per nine innings, in 23 games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.